GerhardOfRivia/GerhardOfRivia.github.io/_posts/2017-10-23-Shell-Logging.md

 ---
 layout: posts
-excerpt: Logging, Bash and Python
+excerpt: Logging, Bash and Python As I have worked more I see why logging is so important.
+Often when you work you have to update old code so logging can help debug code when tests are not available.
 ---

 **Bash Logging made easy**